COVID-19 is a notifiable disease. Report all suspected or confirmed cases to your local health authorities.

 Base decisions about who to test on clinical and epidemiologic factors.

-People in the community with symptoms of new continuous cough, high temperature, or altered sense of smell/taste
+People with symptoms of new continuous cough, high temperature, or altered sense of smell/taste

 In the US, testing is recommended in:

-The American Academy of Pediatrics recommends testing children with symptoms consistent with COVID-19, children in close contact with an individual with probable or confirmed infection, and children scheduled for an invasive medical procedure.
+The American Academy of Pediatrics recommends testing children with symptoms consistent with COVID-19, children in close contact with an individual with probable or confirmed infection, and children who require screening based on recommendations from public health authorities or other situations (e.g., prior to a medical procedure such as elective surgery or as a school or workplace requirement).
 The decision to test does not differ by the age of the child.
-Testing is not recommended for other illnesses that lack shared symptoms (e.g., urinary tract infection, cellulitis), or for children exposed to close contacts of infected individuals unless those contacts go on to test positive themselves.
+Testing is not recommended for other illnesses that lack shared symptoms (e.g., urinary tract infection, cellulitis), or for children exposed to close contacts of infected individuals unless those contacts are symptomatic or other criteria are met.

 Consult local health authorities for guidance as testing priorities depend on local recommendations and available resources.

 The optimal specimen for testing depends on the clinical presentation and the time since symptom onset.
-The World Health Organization (WHO) recommends the following.
+The WHO recommends the following.

 Upper respiratory specimens: recommended for early-stage infections, especially asymptomatic or mild cases.
 Nasopharyngeal swabs yield a more reliable result than oropharyngeal swabs; combined nasopharyngeal and oropharyngeal swabs further improve reliability.